 Here is a video showing Bosch’s manufacturing facility in North Carolina.

 Even more so, dishwashers hailing from this plant supply the entire American region and bordering countries.

-Additionally, Bosch also manufactures its dishwashers in Germany and it covers its entire European market.
+Additionally, Bosch also manufactures its dishwashers in Germany, and it covers its entire European market.
 However, there’s also the brand’s Benchmark Series 8, which sits at the top of their dishwasher line.
-It is exclusively made in Germany and ships globally to meet their most luxurious customer demands.
+It is exclusively made in Germany and ships globally to meet its most luxurious customer demands.

 Where Are Bosch Refrigerators Made?

 Since 2006, Bosch has made their refrigerators through Whirlpool as a third-party manufacturer in the USA.
 These refrigerators and freezers are assembled in many of Whirlpool’s major American facilities, mainly in Benton Charter Township, Michigan.
 Bosch understands the demands of its regional markets, so typically, every Bosch fridge or freezer you find in the US or Canada is made in America.

 While finding Bosch American-made fridges should be the norm when buying in the USA, we would advise caution when buying them.
 Given the fact that they are fabricated through third-party partnered facilities, identifying their country of origin is not as easy as finding a label on the back.